Data Processing Agreement

 If the Processor receives a request directly from a Data Subject, the Processor shall promptly notify the Controller and shall not respond to the request without the Controller's instructions, unless required by applicable law.

 The Processor shall provide reasonable technical and organizational assistance to enable the Controller to respond to Data Subject requests within the timeframes required by applicable law.
+Where a BAA is in effect, requests by individuals to exercise rights under 45 CFR §§ 164.524, 164.526, and 164.528 are handled in accordance with the BAA.

 9. Data Breach Notification